Bessie Guthrie: Publisher

-WW2
+World War II

-During WW2 Guthrie became head draughtswoman for De Havilland Aircraft Pty Ltd's experimental gliders factory and worked for the Commonwealth as a draughtswoman on aircraft design.
+During World War II Guthrie became head draughtswoman for De Havilland Aircraft Pty Ltd's experimental gliders factory and worked for the Commonwealth as a draughtswoman on aircraft design.

 Teacher and activist

 After the war, Guthrie lectured in design at East Sydney Technical College, the Workers' Educational Association and for the university's Department of Tutorial Classes.
 Guthrie worked as a clerk in the Government Insurance Office of New South Wales from 1952 until her retirement in 1972.
 In the 1950s Guthrie and her husband opened their home to young girls who were victims of domestic violence, abuse, drunkenness, homelessness and the child welfare system.

 Guthrie was one of a small group of women who made a squatter occupation of two empty houses in inner-city Glebe which led to the establishment of 'Elsie' in 1974, the first refuge in Australia for women and children who were the victims of domestic violence.

-Bessie Guthrie continued her 20 year involvement with girls and women.
-She did extensive research of the network of Children’s Courts, church and state homes and the child welfare system generally, and led protests and gained publicity that gradually led to change including the closure of both the Parramatta Girls' Training School and Hay children's prison.
+Bessie Guthrie continued her 20-year involvement with girls and women.
+She did extensive research of the network of Children's Courts, church and state homes and the child welfare system generally, and led protests and gained publicity that gradually led to change including the closure of both the Parramatta Girls' Training School and Hay children's prison.